shreyasnikte/incomeTaxNL/README.md

 # TaxNL

-**Your financial data stays private.** TaxNL is a free and open source, privacy-first tool to estimate Dutch Box 1 and Box 3 taxes.
+**Your financial data is your business.** TaxNL is a privacy-focused free and open source tool to estimate Dutch Box 1 and Box 3 taxes.
 Any data you enter is only stored locally in your browser.
 All calculations run 100% locally in your browser — your personal financial data is never sent, stored, or collected by this app for any reason.

 **Why local-only?**
 - No risk of leaks, hacks, or misuse: your sensitive information never leaves your device.